 § 1.4.4.
-Special Events Permit.
+Event Permit.
 [Added 3-7-2012; amended 1-8-2014]

-Purpose.
-The purpose of this Ordinance is to provide the City of Gardiner with a mechanism for regulating the dates, times, location and conditions under which permittees are authorized to make use of City Property in a manner which is consistent with public health, safety and welfare and which promotes the use of City Property for special recreational, entertainment, or charitable events and to minimize potential conflicts in the public's use of City property for private or organizational purposes.
+1.4.4 Purpose.
+The purpose of this Ordinance is to provide the City of Gardiner with a mechanism for regulating the dates, times, location and conditions under which permittees are authorized to make use of City Property in a manner:

+Which is consistent with public health, safety and welfare;

+Which promotes the use of City Property for recreational, entertainment, or charitable events;

+Whichminimizes potential conflicts in the public’s use of City property for private or organizational purposes.

-Definitions.
+1.4.4.1 Definitions.
 For purposes of this Ordinance, the following definitions shall apply:

-SPECIAL EVENT — Shall mean any event, sponsored by an individual, corporation, partnership or other entity or organization intended primarily for recreational, entertainment or charitable purposes, which requires the use of City Property of the City of Gardiner, Maine.

-(Ma)INOR EVENT — Shall mean an event not exceeding four hours in duration and fewer than 100 people affiliated with the event (e.g. wedding ceremony, etc.).
+CITY PROPERTY: Shall mean any land and buildings owned by the City of Gardiner, Maine including but not limited to parks, sidewalks, and streets.

+EVENT: An organized activity that has a predetermined start and end time with 25 or more persons.
+These are events that include, but are not limited to: festivals, performances, fundraisers, competitions, or other organized public events where public property will be used, as well as events that are not intended for the public such as wedding ceremonies, family gatherings, company picnics.

-(Mb)AJOR EVENT — Shall mean an event exceeding four hours in duration and/or more than 100 people affiliated with the event (e.g. community festival; carnival; street dance; charitable walk for a cause).
-Also, a major event clearly involves additional City services (e.g. police protection; more than one vendor needing electrical usage; etc.).
+MAJOR EVENT: Shall mean an event exceeding four hours in duration and/or more than 100 people affiliated with the event (e.g. community festival; carnival; street dance; charitable walk for a cause).
+Also, a major event clearly involves additional City services (e.g. police protection; vendors needing electrical usage; etc.).
+The application for a major event must be submitted at a minimum 60 days prior to the event.

+MINOR EVENT: Shall mean an event not exceeding four hours in duration and/or fewer than 100 people affiliated with the event (e.g. wedding ceremony, etc.).
+The application for a minor event must be submitted at a minimum 30 days prior to the applied for event.

+RECURRING EVENT: Shall mean an event of any size occurring more than two times in a 60 day period.